Components

 <button class="button">{{ text }}</button>

-This CSS code will be exported in your dest folder in the /components.css file together with the CSS code of other used components.
+This CSS code will be exported to your dest folder in the /style.css file (or other configured file) together with the CSS code of other used components.
 Note that if the component is not used, the CSS code won't be exported.
-This is an interesting feature that allows having a library of many components and only exporting the CSS and JS code that you only need.
+This is a useful feature that allows having a library of many components and only exporting the CSS and JS code that you only need.

 Register components from the _config file

-In addition to the _components folder, you can register components dynamically in the _config file with the function site.component().
+In addition to the _components folder, you can register components dynamically in the _config file with the function site.component(), which is useful for plugins.
 This function takes two arguments: the component context and the component object:

 site.component("ui", {